teagoodilon/library-ual/README.md

 - [H2 Database](https://mvnrepository.com/artifact/com.h2database/h2)
 - [Springdoc OpenAPI](https://mvnrepository.com/artifact/org.springdoc/springdoc-openapi-starter-webmvc-ui) (versão 2.0.3)

-## 😆 Express ours thanks
+## 😆 Express our thanks
 We are extremely grateful to Compass.UOL for the great learning experience in this second challenge and all support we received.
-We looking forward to the next ones !
+We are looking forward to the next ones!

 ## 💼 Collaborators